 Does clickbait content deserve its nasty reputation?
 Absolutely.
 The internet is filled with misleading headlines, blatant advertisements and meaningless content.
 You need almost a sixth sense to parse the quality content from the worthless drivel that happens to have an engaging title.

 Clickbait uses some perfectly sound underlying concepts, though.
 Rather than turn your nose up at the idea of taking inspiration from clickbait tactics, recognize some of the fundamental truths about human behavior that this type of content thrives on.
 People want sensational headlines, and if you can’t draw them in with catchy titles that inspire curiosity, rest assured there is another brand that will.

 Finding that balance between sensational and clickbait may seem tricky, but if you can keep delivering good content and real value to your audience, you’ll never be at risk of falling into the “fake news” trap.

-Good luck out there, and remember: If you’re going to clickbait this holiday season, please do it responsibly.
+Good luck out there, and remember: If you’re going to clickbait, please do it responsibly.